jkson5/jkson_fcc_mod/README.md

 5) Please check in Windows device manager, is there any unrecognized DJI devices.
 If yes, unpack ADBDriver.zip and try to update driver for this device with path to ADBDriver directory.

-6) Please run commandline with Win+R and cmd, or from Start menue.
+6) Please run commandline with Win+R and cmd, or from Windows start menu.

 7) In commandline please do these commands, one by one: